desult/spiffybridge/README.md

 Spiffy Bridge is designed with theme Inheritance in mind.
 A sub-theme can be created that takes advantage of the variables in the SCSS.
 SCSS variables can change the color scheme.
 It is recommended that a sub-theme be created so that any future updates to the theme do not over-write the changes.

+The critical file is _variables.scss.
+The values in that file are designed to be edited to easily change the color scheme for the theme.
+There are a few other things that need to be in place for this to work.

 ### Creating a Sub-Theme

 1. Create a new empty folder in the themes folder next to spiffybridge and give it a name.
 2. Copy blueprints.yaml from spiffybridge.
 3. copy spiffybridge.yaml and rename it to have new theme name.
 Add this to newtheme.yaml:

 ```